 Many times, radial engagement (or optimal load, or stepover) is the only parameter that can be freely varied during programming, because the geometry of cut or tool do not permit any increase in axial depth of cut.
 The function Recommend AE will find the highest possible value of radial engagement that is possible without exceeding the configured limits.

 Changing AE also has an effect on the uncut chip thickness HEX.
 Remember that you can set feed by prescribing a certain value of this chip-load (HEX).
 So, if the HEX constraint on feed is active, that is, the label Uncut chip [HEX] is displayed in bold, then the Recommend AE function will automatically adjust the linear feed speed when modifying radial engagement.
-(Sometimes, when the force limit is low with respect to material strength and axial engagement, then this can result in small radial engagement and very large feed values.)
+Sometimes, when the machine force limits are low, this can result in small radial engagement and very large feed values.